mlresearch/v33/_posts/2014-04-02-andradepacheco14.md

 ---
 supplementary: Supplementary:andradepacheco14-supp.pdf
-title: "{Hybrid Discriminative-Generative Approach with Gaussian Processes}"
+title: Hybrid Discriminative-Generative Approach with Gaussian Processes
 abstract: Machine learning practitioners are often faced with a choice between a discriminative and a generative approach to modelling.
 Here, we present a model based on a hybrid approach that breaks down some of the barriers between the discriminative and generative